 The rear house in Antonigade 9 in central Copenhagen was in dire need of refurbishment, as the woodwork in the half-timbered building, which was erected in 1766, had decayed and had extensive rot and fungal damage after a failed refurbishment in the last decades before the turn of the millennium.
-Therefore, we have now rebuilt the house according to old principles and with the traditional craftmanship in focus.
+Therefore, we have now rebuilt the house according to old principles and with the traditional craftmanship in focus in order to preserve this piece of cultural heritage.
 In future, the building will again be used for residential and mixed-use purposes.

 Repair of extensive rot and fungal damage in the side and rear houses as well as reconstruction of half-timbered rear house

 Antonigade 9, 1106 København K

 One of Copenhagen’s Oldest Streets

 Antonigade is one of Copenhagen’s oldest streets and can be traced back to around AD 1400, when it formed the western end of Grønnegade.